 How to Prevent Keyless Car Theft

-Using car key fob case that prevents the keys signal from being transmitted further than the case.
-The Faraday Cage Key Signal Blocker is the best way to prevent keyless entry theft of your vehicle and is much cheaper than you expect.
+However, what about the other car owners that have a key fob that transmit a signal all the time?
+One of the easiest solutions is by using a car key fob case that prevents the keys signal from being transmitted further than the case.
+An example of this is the The Faraday Cage Key Signal Blocker below, which is the best way to prevent keyless entry theft of your vehicle and is much cheaper than you expect.

 Relay Crime Conclusion